 Kipp & Zonen B.V.

 Delftechpark 36, 2628 XH Delft P.O.
-Box 507, 2600 AM Delft The Netherlands declares under our sole responsibility that the product to which this declaration relates is in conformity with European Harmonised Standards as published in Official Journal of the EC, issue: C321/1 23-10-2012 following the provisions of the directives EMC-directive 2004/108/EC
+Box 507, 2600 AM Delft The Netherlands declares under our sole responsibility that the product to which this declaration relates, is in conformity with European Harmonized Standards as published in the Official Journal of the EU, based on the following standard following the provisions

-LAS MkII Large Aperture Scintillometer
+X-LAS MkII TX Large Apenture Scintillometer MKII Transmitter